RepoGrams/RepoGrams/README.md

 #### Example sets ####

-You can add examples (pre-configured sets of repositories and corresponding metrics) to your deployment.
-Add a file called `example-sets.js` to the `build/` directory *before* building the docker image.
+You can add example states (pre-configured sets of repositories and corresponding metrics) to your deployment.
+Add a file called `example-states.js` to the `build/` directory *before* building the docker image.

-See the file `examples/example-sets.js` for an example of an examples set file.
+See the file `examples/example-states.js` for an example of an examples set file.

 #### Credentials ####